-Blood is drawn from a vein, usually from the inside of the elbow or the back of the hand.
+Blood is drawn from a vein.
+In most cases a vein on the inside of the elbow or the back of the hand is used.
 First, the site where blood will be drawn is cleaned with germ-killing medicine (antiseptic).
 Then, the health care provider wraps an elastic band around the upper arm to apply pressure to the area and make the vein swell with blood.

 Once the blood has been collected, the needle is removed, and the puncture site is covered to stop any bleeding.

 In infants or young children, a sharp tool called a lancet may be used to puncture the skin and make it bleed.
 The blood collects into a small glass tube called a pipette, or onto a slide or test strip.
 A bandage may be placed over the area if there is any bleeding.

 You do not need to prepare for this test.

 You may feel slight pain or a sting when the needle is inserted.
 Afterward, there may be some throbbing.